AlbertGBarber/Coro-Pixel-Star-270/README.md

  Boscoyo 270 Node Star Code and Info
  For Video See:

- Not doing a full write-up and how to for this, because I made it several years ago.
+ Not doing a full write-up and how-to for this, because I made it several years ago.
- Overall it is not to complicated.
+ Overall, it is not too complicated.
 The images should give you enough hints on how to build it.

  Basic contruction details:
+ *Spray paint star desired color.
  *Insert pixels into star so that they start in center and circle outwards (forming complete stars).
 Add power injection points every 70 pixels or so.
  *Put power supply in electronics box with Arduino on mini-breadboard.
  *Add wires in/out using water proof connectors, cable glands, and crimp connectors, etc.
  *Attach electronics box to star using standoffs to rise above pixels.

- Supplies:
+ *Ignore the tube coming from the top of the box in the pictures, it is for a light sensor

+ Supplies (mostly):
  Boscoyo 270 Node, 36" Star: https://boscoyostudio.com/product/chromastar-36/
  Ws2811 String x50 (get 6): https://www.amazon.com/ALITOVE-LED-Individually-Addressable-Waterproof/dp/B01AG923GI/ref=sr_1_13?dchild=1&keywords=ws2812b+string&qid=1610236575&sr=8-13
  5V, 18A power Supply: https://www.amazon.com/MEANWELL-Switching-Power-Supplies-LRS-100-5/dp/B018TEAPRQ/ref=sr_1_3?dchild=1&keywords=5v+18a+power+supply&qid=1610236768&sr=8-3